stadtnavi/OTPQA/readme_stadtnavi.md

    - Make sure to change csv file name in line 73
    - Make sure to change output json file name in line 82
    - Make sure to add the modes you want to be tested against in line 33
-- Run otpprofiler_json.py with the correct file name
+- Run otpprofiler_json.py with the correct file name and correct count
 - otpprofiler_json.py will generate the geojson.json file to be able to visualize the routes in goeojson.io